 For the second time that evening, it sounded as though my host was being threatened.
 With a heavy heart, I approached the back of the bottle store.
 I found Jenkins towering over a small man by the side of a watchman’s hut not much bigger than a kennel.

 “Why don’t you use the bloody light?”
 Jenkins shouted.
-“You should be
+“You should be round the front.”

 His watchman laughed at such absurdity.
 “To light the burglar’s way?
 They can’t see in the dark, you know.”